Kouroupis/firewall-script/README.md

 ## Implementation
 This tool is using the `iptables/ip6tables` commands to configure firewall rules based on domain names and IP addresses provided by `config.txt`.
 The command-line tool `dig` is used to resolve the IPv4 and IPv6 addresses of specified domains.
 Firewall rules can be saved/loaded from rulesV4 and rulesV6 files.

+## Question
+>After configuring the firewall rules, test your script by visiting your favorite websites without any other adblocking mechanism (e.g., adblock browser extensions).
+Can you see ads?
+Do they load?
+Some ads persist, why?

+Ad count was significantly lower after configuring the firewall rules, especially on sketchy websites.
+Also, the domains listed on the config file didn't load, when visited.
+Some ads did persist because config list doesn't include all ad-serving domains.
+What's more, ads could be embedded within website content.

 ## Tool Specification

 The tool accepts the following command-line arguements: